enrico-mo/android_device_lge_bullhead/README.md

-UMi MAX - LineageOS 13.0/AOSP
+Lg Nexus 5x - Lineage OS Device Tree
 ===============================

-This branch is device for building of the LineageOS 13.0 and Android Marshmallow 6.X AOSP ROMs.
+This branch is device for building of the LineageOS.

 ---